Mining’s role in a low emissions future

 As Australia builds more renewable energy infrastructure, hydro-electricity is a great way to store energy generated from wind and solar that can be used during high demand.

-After 115 years of productive mining, the old Muswellbrook Coal mine in the Hunter Valley is being turned into a new hydro power plant and solar farm, as part of restoration efforts to comply with strict environmental obligations.
-It will feed renewable energy into the grid for NSW families and businesses.
+After 115 years of productive mining, plans are being made for the old Muswellbrook Coal mine in the Hunter Valley to be turned into a new hydro power plant and solar farm.
+It will feed renewable energy into the grid for NSW families and businesses, and it’s in keeping with the land restoration efforts undertaken by mining companies in compliance with strict environmental obligations set out by the NSW Government.

 Water will be stored in the old mining pit and then pumped uphill using renewable energy.
-And when demand Is high, that water will be released through turbines in pipes back into the mine pit to provide around 8 hours of clean power.
+When demand is high, that water will be released through turbines in pipes and back into the old mine pit to provide around 8 hours of energy for homes and businesses.

-Idemitsu, the mining company transforming the site, is also planning solar panels at the site that will provide energy for 79,000 homes.
+Idemitsu Australia, the mining and energy company transforming the site, is also planning to install solar panels that will provide energy for around 79,000 homes.

 Gold & Copper mining powered by renewable energy project